appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 #### requestName <code className="parameterCodeBlock">String</code>

     <dd>
     The name of the request, which serves as its identifier within the workflow.
-This name can be used to filter requests as part of [Get requests](/workflows/reference/workflow-queries#get-requests) workflow query by adding it in the `Request name` attribute.
+Give a unique name to the request, and use it to filter requests as part of [Get requests](/workflows/reference/workflow-queries#get-requests) workflow query by adding it in the `Request name` attribute.
     </dd>

 #### message <code className="parameterCodeBlock">String</code> <code className="parameterCodeBlock">Optional</code>